 If you end up grinding your own coffee, my suggestion is to play around with the different settings and find what works for you.

 Now it’s time to make that great cup of coffee.
-In this section, I offer two methods for making coffee.
-I like these two methods because they are lightweight, compact and easy to clean.
+I prefer pour over because the gear is lightweight, compact and easy to clean.
 All important considerations when you’re living out of a small camper or traveling internationally.

 Before you pick a coffee brewing method, I want to point out that water will effect the taste of your coffee.
 I use purified water from our Berkey which you can read more about in my water filter review.